This policy describes the reader services the Library provides and how staff are expected to deliver them.

 Our skilled staff are also available to assist individuals finding and getting the information they require when visiting the reading rooms or through our offsite information and research service.
 We give priority to assisting Australian residents but will also respond to enquiries from researchers overseas if the question relates to Australia or the Library’s unique collections.

-In their provision of reader services, our staff are guided by the Library’s Directions 2009-2011, the Information and Research Services Principles for the National and State Libraries of Australasia , the National Library’s Service Charter and the Australian Public Service Code of Conduct.
+In their provision of reader services, our staff are guided by the Library’s Strategic Directions, the Information and Research Services Principles for the National and State Libraries of Australasia, the National Library’s Service Charter and the Australian Public Service Code of Conduct.

 This policy is based on the Service Guidelines for Information and Research Services at National and State Libraries Australasia Libraries.
 It is designed to help you understand what levels of support to expect from our staff.